Bridge: A Unified Framework to Knowledge Graph Completion via Language Models and Knowledge Representation: Experimental Study

 \subsection{Datasets and Evaluation Metrics}

-We conduct experiments on three benchmark datasets: WN18RR \cite{dettmers2018convolutional}, FB15k-237 \cite{toutanova2015representing}, and Wikidata5M \cite{wang2021kepler}.
-WN18RR is a subset of WordNet \cite{fellbaum1998wordnet}, and FB15k-237 is a subset of Freebase \cite{bollacker2008freebase}.
-For textual descriptions of entities, we use the data from KG-BERT \cite{yao2019kg} for WN18RR and FB15k-237 datasets, and the data from SimKGC \cite{wang2022simkgc} for Wikidata5M-Trans dataset.
+We run experiments on three datasets: WN18RR \cite{fellbaum1998wordnet}, FB15k-237 \cite{toutanova2015representing}, and Wikidata5M \cite{wang2021kepler}.
 The statistics are shown in Table \ref{table:dataset}.

-To assess the performance of \our and all baseline models, we employ two evaluation metrics: Hits@K and mean reciprocal rank.
+We employ two evaluation metrics: Hits@K and mean reciprocal rank.
 Hits@K indicates the proportion of correct entities ranked in the top $k$ positions, while MRR represents the mean reciprocal rank of correct entities.
-MRR and Hit@k are reported under the filtered setting \cite{bordes2013translating}, where the filtered setting excludes the scores of all known true triples from the training, validation, and test sets.
-The computation of all metrics takes averaging over two directions: head entity prediction and tail entity prediction.